greengorych/.github/profile/README.md

 # Hi, I'm Sergei Tilipin

-DevOps Engineer with experience in core IT infrastructure.
+DevOps Engineer with experience in Core IT Infrastructure and Virtualization.

 I'm also a Windows Subsystem for Linux (WSL) enthusiast, working on: